Evaluates2/Fizzbuzz-With-Tests-E2-Website/nodejs/README.md

 # Evaluates2 NodeJS Fizzbuzz!
 Examples of writing node.js functions with units tests! yay!!

+# Repl.it Version
+If you don't feel like cloning and running this project locally, you can try thr repl.it version here: https://repl.it/@JimLynch/Nodejs-TDD-Fizzbuzzified-String

 ## Functional Vs Class-Based
 We could have architected our fizzbuzz code either using a JavaScript class or not using classes at all.
 I couldn't decide which one to do... so I just did both. 😉